Curtin Springs: Native title

+Description

+The Severin family run conservative cattle numbers so they can best manage disasters such as fires and drought.
+Water for the station and livestock is supplied by pumping it from underground with diesel or solar pumps and windmills.
+Cattle watering points are located in yards so that they may be passively mustered through the use of water trapping.

+Over the years they diversified the business and started offering accommodation and other services to tourists, including tours and an art gallery.
+In March 2018, an artist-in-residence program began.

 The station has a collection of birds in multiple aviaries around the homestead.
-All birds have been rescued after an injury or have been bread from captive animals so they are unable to be released into the wild.
+All birds have been rescued after an injury or have been bred from captive animals so they are unable to be released into the wild.

 Local tours include parts of the Amadeus Salt Lake Chain and Mount Conner, which is located on the private property of Curtin Springs Station.